chabi87r/P2P-P2R/README.md

 P2R TOKENS from the purchase of a license to distribute the device will be automatically converted into stablecoin - USDT and in this form will be transferred to the foundation's wallet ( PFPEC ) , the accumulated funds will reflect the actual value of the PEC coin.

-At the time of purchasing the license, the user becomes a P2P P2R partner and receives a non-removable token - NFT , to the address of his wallet from which he purchased the license , which will serve him as a unique identifier proving the partnership and the right to distribute devices whose manufacturer and owner is PayEye .
+At the time of purchasing the license, the user becomes a P2P P2R partner and receives a non-removable token - NFT , to the address of his wallet from which he purchased the license , which will serve him as a unique identifier proving the partnership and the right to distribute devices whose manufacturer and owner is Pay .
 The prizes for the top ten partners will be determined on the basis of the number of active devices registered by retail and service points using the identifier of the partner whose distribution led to the full registration of the PoS device by the economic entity.

-The words: " Full Device Registration - PRU for short " should be understood as completing all the formalities specified in the contract with the supplier, i.e. PayEye , as well as registering the terminal on the PayEyeCoin website as a user with the possibility of minting PEC coins, which for the purposes of this project will be called a "miner ".
+The words: " Full Device Registration - PRU for short " should be understood as completing all the formalities specified in the contract with the supplier, i.e. Pay , as well as registering the terminal on the PayEC website as a user with the possibility of minting PEC coins, which for the purposes of this project will be called a "miner ".
 A PRU is simply the activation of the PEC coinage process on a blockchain called PEB .

 The rewards for distribution will be paid to the address of the partner's wallet in which the non-removable token is deposited - the partner identifier (NFT) and the prizes will be transferred in the form of a PEC coin quarterly, i.e. every 3 months.